voxpupuli/puppet-icinga2/README.md

 A list of the ITL plugins to load.
 Defaults to `[ 'plugins', 'plugins-contrib', 'windows-plugins', 'nscp' ]`.

 ##### `confd`
 `conf.d` is the directory where Icinga 2 stores its object configuration by default.
 To disable it, set this parameter to `false`.
 By default this parameter is `true`.
 It's also possible to assign your own directory.
-This directory is relative to /etc/icinga2 and must be managed outside of this module as file resource with tag icinga2::config::file.
+This directory and must be managed outside of this module as file resource with tag icinga2::config::file.

 #### Class: `icinga2::feature::checker`
 Enables or disables the `checker` feature.